 Attachment of Earnings Order (AEO)

 An AEO is a legal document that can be used by debt collectors such as CCS Collect Debt Collectors to recover unpaid debts.
 This type of order is issued by the court and authorizes the lender to take money directly from a person’s wages or salary.
 The amount taken will depend on the amount of money owed and is typically a percentage of the person’s monthly pay.
-An AEO can also be used to take money from other sources such as pensions or benefits.
+An AEO can also be used to take money from other sources, such as pensions or benefits.

-It is important to note that in order for an Attachment of Earnings Order to be issued, there must be an existing court judgment against the debtor.
+It is important to note that for an Attachment of Earnings Order to be issued, there must be an existing court judgment against the debtor.
 This means that the individual must have already been served with court notices and failed to repay the debt before an AEO can be issued.
-Once an AEO has been issued, CCS Collect Debt Collectors will contact the relevant employer or benefit provider and instruct them to deduct money from your wages or benefits until the debt is paid in full.
+Once an AEO has been issued, CCS Collect Debt Collectors will contact the relevant employer or benefits provider and instruct them to deduct money from your wages or benefits until the debt is paid in full.

 CCS Collect’s website

-DO they work with HMRC?
+Do they work with HMRC?

 Can I be sent to jail?